Medical Insurance in Canada: Costs, Benefits, and Your Options

 Doing your homework by assessing needs, comparing options, and understanding key features ensures you select the private medical insurance that’s right for you.

 When you need to submit claims for reimbursement, understanding the process helps ensure you receive prompt and full payment.
-Here are some tips:
+Here are 8 tips to avoid common pitfalls in medical insurance:

-• Know Claim Deadlines – Medical insurers require claims be received within set time limits, typically 12-24 months from the date of service.
+• Know Claim Deadlines: Medical insurers require claims to be received within set time limits, typically 12-24 months from the date of service.
 Submit promptly to avoid declined claims.

 Equipping yourself to expertly navigate the claims process ensures you receive the full benefits you are entitled to from your medical insurance coverage.